cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/custom_image.md

 ## Import

-Custom Images can be imported using the Custom Image's UUID:
+Custom images can be imported using the custom image's UUID:

 ```
 terraform import cloudscale_custom_image.custom_image 48151623-42aa-aaaa-bbbb-caffeeeeeeee